breadboardengineer1234/QuickNet/docs/functions.md

 ```

 ## ``:InvokeServer(A...): B...``
 Invokes the server with the given arguments, yields the current thread until the server responds with the return values, then returns these values back to the caller.
+There is a limit of 65,535 unresolved invokes at any time.
+Exceeding this limit will cause older invokes to time out.
 ```lua
 local data = {Key1 = 2, Key2 = 4, Key3 = 8, Key4 = 16}
 local success, msg = myFunction:InvokeServer(data)